-As per Australian Sonographers Accreditation Registry (ASAR) mandated requirements, students are expected to document a minimum of 2200 hours of supervised clinical experience during their training.
-This will allow students to gain accreditation as an Accredited Medical Sonographer (AMS) in the General Sonographer category.
+The Australian Sonographers Accreditation Registry (ASAR) provides recommendations in relation student training.
+It is recommended that Students document a minimum of 2000 cases of supervised clinical experience during their training.
+This will allow students to gain accreditation as an Accredited Medical Sonographer (AMS) in the Cardiac Sonographer category.
 For ASAR eligibility, these scanning hours need to be undertaken in an Australian or New Zealand clinical setting.

 Students are expected to begin logging their clinical experience as soon as they secure a training position and commence scanning.
 The compact format of the logbook is designed so that students are able to keep their record of scanning in a simplified manner.

 Important Information:

 - This is an important document.
-Passing the logbook is essential to be eligible to graduate. - Students are required to document a minimum of 2200 hours to be eligible to sit for their OSCEs (Objective Structured Clinical Examination) which are run as the final assessment for the Clinical Sonography Portfolio course. - Following completion, the logbook will be checked carefully by the academic staff in the Medical Sonography Program at University of South Australia. - Students with incomplete or inadequate logbook documentation will not be allowed to pass the Clinical Sonography Portfolio course and hence be unable to complete the Program. - If this document is lost, students will be asked to redo the logbook again. - To ensure backup of the logbook, students will be required to upload a copy of the logbook pages to their e-portfolio as they progress through their clinical scanning.
+Passing the logbook is essential to be eligible to graduate. - Students are required to document a minimum of 2000 cases to be eligible to sit for their OSCEs (Objective Structured Clinical Examination) which are run as the final assessment for the Cardiovascular Sonography Portfolio course. - Following completion, the logbook will be checked carefully by the academics in the Medical Sonography Program at University of South Australia. - Students with incomplete or inadequate logbook documentation will not be allowed to pass the Cardiovascular Sonography Portfolio course and hence be unable to complete the Program. - If this document is lost, students will be asked to redo the logbook again. - To ensure backup of the logbook, students will be required to upload a copy of the logbook pages to their e-portfolio as they progress through their clinical scanning.